-- Between 1925 and 1973, the site was owned by Reilly Corporation or its predecessor companies (Reilly, now doing business as Vertellus) and was used primarily in the processing of approximately 12,000 gallons per day of crude tar from the nearby Domestic Coke Corporation.
+- Between 1925 and 1973, the site was owned by Reilly Corporation or its predecessor companies (Reilly, now doing business as Vertellus) and was used primarily in the processing of approximately 12,000 gallons per day of crude tar from the nearby Domestic Coke Corporation (predecessor of ExxonMobil).

 - Crude tar was pumped from tank cars to storage tanks, and later separated by distillation and condensation processes.
 The creosote product was sold as a wood preserving compound.
 Acid oil was removed and treated in an extraction unit to remove phenol, and the tar was sold for road construction.
 The oil would then be cooled to remove naphthalene and other compounds which were then sold as a product.
 Remaining crude acids were usually shipped to other Reilly plants for final processing.